Liliensternus

 Liliensternus is an extinct genus of basal neotheropod dinosaur that lived approximately 210 million years ago during the latter part of the Triassic Period in what is now Germany.
-Liliensternus was a moderate-sized, bipedal, ground-dwelling carnivore, that could grow up to 5.15 m long.
+Liliensternus was a bipedal, ground-dwelling carnivore, that could grow up to 5.15 m long; however, this size estimate is based on specimens now believed to be subadults, and possible fragmentary remains indicate an adult length of 7 to 9 meters.
 It is the best represented Triassic theropod from Europe and one of the largest known.

 Description

 Liliensternus was approximately 5.15 m long, and may have weighed about 127 kg.
 Other estimates suggest that Liliensternus was at best 5.2 m long and weighed 200 kg at most.
 The remains of two specimens of Liliensternus together form a syntype series with inventory number MB.R.2175, and consist of the partial and fragmentary skeletons of at least two individuals, containing elements of the skull, the lower jaws, the vertebrae and the appendicular skeleton.
 The tibia (409 mm) is shorter than the femur (440 mm) in both Dilophosaurus and Liliensternus, unlike those of coelophysid taxa, such as Coelophysis.
 Paul (1988) noted that based on its appearance, Liliensternus could be considered to be an intermediate between Coelophysis and Dilophosaurus.
 Although the skull is not well known, many reconstructions have Liliensternus with a crest similar to that observed in Dilophosaurus.
 Its ilium (hip bone) is unusually short, as is the case with Dilophosaurus.
-Liliensternus has five fingers, much like its contemporaries, but its fourth and fifth digits are smaller than the rest, a possible transitional stage between the five fingered theropods of the Triassic and the three fingered theropods of the Jurassic.

 Rauhut et al. (1998) noted that the remains may represent a juvenile or subadult individual based on the presence of only two fused sacrals and the fact that the neurocentral sutures are still visible in the vertebrae.
+In a 2024 conference abstract, Kirmse et al. supported this hypothesis.
+They reported fragmentary remains of several large theropods, either adult Liliensternus or a closely related genus, that suggest an adult length of 7 to 9 meters, making Liliensternus possibly the largest theropod dinosaur known from the Triassic period.

 A diagnosis is a statement of the anatomical features of an organism (or group) that collectively distinguish it from all other organisms.
 Some, but not all, of the features in a diagnosis are also autapomorphies.
 An autapomorphy is a distinctive anatomical feature that is unique to a given organism or group.
 According to Rauhut (2000), Liliensternus can be distinguished based on the following features: the cervical vertebrae feature a broad rounded ridge that extends from the posterior end of the diapophyses to the posteroventral end of the vertebral centrum, one pair of pleurocoels in the cervical vertebrae, a less developed infradiapophyseal fossa, the absence of a horizontal ridge at the basis of the cervical neural spines, absence of a lateral bulge on the ilium.